WWE News: CM Punk Reveals Terms For Return

 CM Punk has been away from WWE for almost as many years as he was in the company, but despite having publicly voiced his anger and resentment towards the promotion, fans are still hopeful that he’ll make a big return someday.

 As reported by WrestleTalk, “The Straight Edge Superstar” recently took part in a Reddit AMA with fans.
-One of the questions that came from an apologetic user who asked if he’d ever to return to WWE.
+One of the questions that came from an apologetic user who asked if he’d ever return to WWE.
 Punk didn’t completely rule it out.

 “Oh of course i’m going to get asked that, no need to apologize!
 It’d have to be a very big bag.”

 Punk’s words suggest that it would require a massive payday for him to return to action, which WWE is more than willing to do in the right circumstances.
-Tyson Fury is reportedly receiving $15 million for his upcoming Crown Jewel match against Braun Strowman after all.
+Tyson Fury is reportedly receiving $15 million for his upcoming Crown Jewel match against Braun Strowman, after all.

-Of course, Punk would also have other demands that don’t involve money should he ever rejoin WWE as a performer.
-He’s been outspoken about how he wasn’t allowed time off while he wrestled for the company, which reportedly led to him being seriously hurt.
+Of course, Punk would likely have other demands that don’t involve money, should he ever rejoin WWE as a performer.
+He’s been outspoken about how he wasn’t allowed time off while he wrestled for the company, which allegedly led to him being seriously hurt.

 Punk has been more open about talking about pro wrestling again lately, though, and has even been linked with a return to sports entertainment — but not as a wrestler.